 Anne Barnard, New York Times (@ABarnardNYT)

-Eva Galperin, International Freedom of Expression Coordinator at the Electronic Frontier Foundation (@evacide)
+Eva Galperin, Electronic Frontier Foundation (@evacide)

 Andrew Tabler, Washington Institute for Near East Policy (@andrewtabler)